InseeFrLab/funcamp-r-windows-grimoire-launcher/README.md

     - RStudio
 - START_grimoire.hta

 START_grimoire.hta is a frontend with shortcuts to grimoire tutorials.
+Reference file is hosted in current git repo.

-Grimoire subfolder contains materials necessary to the frontend (picts and R program) R subfolder contains portable version of R. All necessary packages are included - as well as funcampR package.
+Grimoire subfolder contains materials necessary to the frontend (picts and R program).
+Reference files in this subfolder are hosted in current git repo.

+R subfolder contains portable version of R. All necessary packages are included - as well as funcampR package.
+Reference files are prepared by hand.

 RStudio subfolder contains portable version of Rstudio.
+Reference files are prepared by hand.

 ## Installation